-Mr. David Frazier (Rutherford High School – Class of 1989) is in his seventeenth year as Rutherford High School’s Director of Athletics.
-Mr. Frazier served as the President of the NJSIAA in the 2012-13 school year, served on the NJSIAA Executive Committee (2007-14), serves as a Board of Trustee for the New Jersey Athletic Director Association (DAANJ), is a member of several standing committees for the NJSIAA and is President of the North Jersey Interscholastic Conference (NJIC).
+Mr. David Frazier (Rutherford High School – Class of 1989) is in his twenty-second year as Rutherford High School’s Director of Athletics.
+Mr. Frazier currently serves on the National Federation of State High School Associations (NFHS) Board of Directors, the North Jersey Interscholastic Conference (NJIC) as president of the conference, and the Directors of Athletics of New Jersey (DAANJ) Board of Trustees.
+He also serves as the NJSIAA Advisory Committee Chair, is a controversies committee member, and served as the Chair for NJSIAA Covid-19 Task force.
+Mr. Frazier also served as the Executive Committee President of the NJSIAA in 2012-13, served on the NJSIAA Executive Committee (2007-14), and worked on a host of committees to further high school athletics in the state of New Jersey.
 Additionally, he serves as supervisor of Health and Physical Education and has served as a teacher of Physical Education as well as head & assistant coach for several sports at RHS.

-Mr. Frazier values athletics and the benefits of athletic participation.
+Mr. Frazier values Education-Based Athletics and the benefits of athletic participation.
 Participation promotes sportsmanship, accountability, leadership, and citizenship.
 It encourages teamwork and teaches many life lessons that translate outside the realm of athletics.
-Mr. Frazier continues to work at the local, county, and state level to promote athletics in New Jersey.
+Mr. Frazier continues to work at the local, county, state, and national level to promote athletics in New Jersey.
 He hopes to continue to bring about positive and innovative changes, while maintaining the proud tradition of Rutherford Athletics.